Dota 2 Auto Chess Tips19 Apr 2019 0

 Being that they’re all heroes from Dota 2, your pieces each has a species and a class.
 So for instance, everyone’s favorite red, hirsute bodybuilder Axe is an orc warrior.
 He creates synergies with other characters who share either his species or class: Fielding two orcs increases friendly orc HP by 250, or by 350 if you have four.
 If you have three warriors in play, they’ll all get an 8-point armor buff.

 Maximizing your army’s potential involves drafting heroes who work well together, and synergies are how that happens.
-When you pick your first hero, think about how you’ll build out - if you start with Drow Ranger, who is an undead assassin, you’ll want to try to pick up someone like Bounty Hunter, a goblin assassin, or Necrophos, an undead warlock.
+When you pick your first hero, think about how you’ll build out - if you start with Drow Ranger, who is an undead assassin, you’ll want to try to pick up someone like Bounty Hunter, a goblin assassin, or Necrophos, an undead warlock, in the next rounds.
 Each hero you pick is unique, and each species and class has its own particular affinity buffs.
-And depending on which heroes you see your opponent’s drafting and what you have available to you each round, you’ll soon be able to narrow down the number of heroes who will help your roster rather than just take up slots.
+And depending on which heroes you see your opponents drafting and what you have available to you each round, you’ll soon be able to narrow down the number of heroes who will help your roster rather than just take up slots.

 Auto Chess Economics